koch-tobias/master-thesis/README.md

 │  ├─ training_pipeline/ </br>
 │  │  ├─ trained_models/ </br>

-After comparing the new trained model(s), update the models in the following folder with the new models if they have a better performance: </br>
+If the new trained model(s) have a better performance, update the models in the following folder with the new models: </br>
 master-thesis/ </br>
 ├─ final_models/ </br>